MainulDip/uikit-calculator-no-interface-builder/README.md

 - next learn more about `pulling from a specific branch` && more on this https://stackoverflow.com/questions/4924002/git-pulling-from-specific-branch
 - next merging and conflict resolution workflows

+Also on new pcs, ensure correct git global settings are there
+- `git config --list --global` to see all the global settings
+- `git config --global user.name <name>` and `git config --global user.email <email>` to set if not already

 ### Temp

 ```swift